FLIPHAT: Joint Differential Privacy for High Dimensional Sparse Linear Bandits: FLIPHAT: ALGORITHM DESIGN REGRET ANALYSIS

 \subsection{Regret Analysis}

-In this section, we present the regret upper bound of FLIPHAT.
-We first briefly discuss the assumptions that we impose on the various model components, which are well accepted in the literature on SLCB~\citep{zhang2008sparsity, zhang2010nearly, bastani2020online, li2021regret, chakraborty2023thompson}.
-In regret analysis, we do not require any additional assumption for privacy.
+Now, we present the regret upper bound of FLIPHAT.
+We first briefly discuss the assumptions that we impose on the various model components, which are well accepted in the literature on SLCB~\citep{zhang2008sparsity, zhang2010nearly, bastani2020online, li2021regret, chakraborty2023thompson}. \textit{In regret analysis, we do not require any additional assumption for privacy.}